datakind/dk-routing/dkroutingtool/README.md

 Refer to the Makefile for common use cases, e.g.
 `make demo`
-then go to http://localhost:8501/ to use the web-based interface
+then go to http://localhost:8501/ to use the web-based interface.
+Instead of make, you can also execute `docker compose up`

 ## User Manual
 This is the draft for a user manual, it has information about configuration options and a few things that are more related to setting up your workflow with the tool.